ANTHONY J. DiMARTINO, JR.

-If you have received a traffic ticket for a Vehicle and Traffic infraction, please note that town, village, and city courts have limited capacity to conduct in person appearances for non-misdemeanor traffic matters (e.g. speeding, use of mobile device, inspection).
-If you receive a traffic ticket and are not represented by an attorney, you should contact the court to confirm the return date on the ticket or obtain a new appearance date.
-In the interim, if you wish to request a reduction from the District Attorney's Office, you may find directions for doing so at our Traffic Ticket How To page.
+If you have received a traffic ticket for a Vehicle and Traffic infraction, and are not represented by an attorney, and if you wish to request a reduction from the District Attorney's Office, you may find directions for doing so at our Traffic Ticket How To page.

 If you are charged with a criminal offense, you should contact your attorney to get information about appearance dates.
 If you are not represented by an attorney, the court must be able to reach you to advise of appearance dates.
 If you have moved and/or changed telephone numbers since your arrest, please write the court to advise of such changes to avoid a warrant being issued.

 If you are a victim and wish to contact the Assistant District Attorney (ADA) that is handling your case, please review the Court Assignment list on this website, which provides the name of the ADA assigned to particular courts and their contact information.
 Victims may also call the District Attorney's Office at 315-349-3200 to obtain information about their case.

 If you have an emergency that requires immediate assistance, please call 911

 The Oswego County District Attorney's Office prosecutes all level of crimes and offenses that occur in Oswego County.
 Prosecutors appear in Oswego County Court on an almost daily basis, to prosecute felony offenses.
 The office regularly presents cases to the grand jury, which may issue an indictment on felony cases.
 The DA's office also makes bail recommendations on felony arrests.